-“Enough time?”
-Magister Wen cut in.
+Magister Wen coughed.
 The ambient beneficence proved too stifling for the academic.
-“Gwen.
-It’s settled then.
-Wait for me to make the necessary arrangements.
+"Gwen.
+It's settled, then.
+Please wait for me to make the necessary arrangements.
 Both Towers will be informed, as well as Lord Shultz.
 I will consult with Dean Luo as well.
 Everything will be officially confidential.
-You will have nothing to fear.”
+You will have nothing to fear."

-“Yes, Ma’am.”
-Gwen sensed such a weight lifted off her shoulders, that she felt as though walking on air.
-“Let us both move forward with great strides.
-I must reiterate that I do not wish for unnecessary experimentation beyond that which we require to acquire for the knowledge we seek.”
+"Yes, Ma'am."
+Gwen sensed such a weight lifted off her shoulders that she felt like she was walking on air.
+"Let us both move forward with great strides.
+I must reiterate that I do not wish for unnecessary experimentation beyond what we require to acquire the knowledge we seek."

 "Of course, Gwen.
 It's all for Spellcraft.
 I wouldn't have it any other way.
 Do you have a preference?"
 Wen inclined her head solemnly.

-“Preference for your next meal, I mean,” the Magister replied.
-“Man, woman, Demi-human, Divination, Abjuration, something new perhaps, Illusion?”
+"Preference for your next meal," the Magister replied.
+"Man, woman, Demi-human, Divination, Abjuration, something new perhaps, Illusion?"

 Gwen directly suppressed the rising bile in her throat as a new weight crushed her short-lived positivity.
 She dearly wished that Magister Wen could at least feign concern for what their future held.